Phayu

-After ascending the throne, he relocated the capital from Chiang Saen, where his father had moved it, back to Chiang Mai.
+After ascending the throne, he moved the capital back to Chiang Mai from Chiang Saen, where his father had moved it.

 According to tradition, Phayu was a righteous ruler who upheld the Dasavidha-rājadhamma.
 His reign was marked by peace and prosperity, and Buddhism flourished under his rule.
 He died in 1355 at the age of 57.
 The ministers then unanimously invited Thao Kue Na, his son, who had been governing Chiang Saen, to succeed him as king.